StueyMC/Visualizations/Examples/GeoVisualization/README.md

 ### Geo Visualisation Data Summary

-The Geo Visualisation visualization consumes five data sets.
+The Geo Visualisation visualization consumes one data set.
 The details of the attributes of the data set is provided in the section Data Details section

 1. __Markers__
     * Details of the point markers to draw over the map